sass/sass/doc-src/SASS_CHANGELOG.md

   This should never have worked, since it violates the rule of `&` only being usable where an element selector would.

+* Add a `--force` option to the `sass` executable which makes `--update` always compile all stylesheets, even if the CSS is newer.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.